Our verdict

 Drop

 Calculating the difference in stack heights, we were disappointed with the result.
-As it turns out, the Altra We use an average of four tests.
-The video shows one of those tests is not the true zero-drop shoe it is marketed to be.
+As it turns out, the There is not much support around the ankle either, so dont expect a firm foothold is not the true zero-drop shoe it is marketed to be.

 Based on our lab measurements, it comes in at 3.1 mm!
 Even though most people won't notice the difference, those who are into minimalist training shoes will.
 Thus, we must report such discrepancies.